-(Loi Virestanou Eu848 autaire of dosaiguland)

-8-13-13 (Date Transmitted)

-Johnston, Perry, Johnson & Associates

-307 Armand Street

-Monroe, LA 71201

-(Auditors)

-In connection with your review of our financial statements as of [date] and for the year then ended, and as required by Louisiana Revised Statute 24:513 and the Louisiana Governmental Audit Guide, we make the following representations to you.
-We accept full responsibility for our compliance with the following laws and regulations and the internal controls over compliance with such laws and regulations.
-We have evaluated our compliance with the following laws and regulations prior to making these representations.

-These representations are based on the information available to us as of (date of completion/representations).
+8-12-14 (Date Transmitted) Johnston, Perry, Johnson & Associates, L.L.P.
+3007 Armand Street Monroe, LA 71201 (Auditor rs) In connection with your review of our financial statements as of [date] and for the ended, and as required by Louisiana Revised Statute 24:513 and the Louisiana Gaudit Guide, we make the following representations to you.
+We accept full respondent to with the following laws and regulations and the internal controls over such laws and regulations.
+We have evaluated our compliance with the following regulations prior to making these representations.
+Rovernmental hisibility for our compliance with These representations are based on the information available to us as of (date of completion/representations). f Public Bid Law It is true that we have complied with the public bid law, LSA-RS Title 38:2212, and applicable, the regulations of the Division of Administration, State Purchasing Offi d, where ice Yes [X] No [] Code of Ethics for Public Officials and Public Employees • It is true that no employees or officials have accepted anything of value, whether service, loan, or promise, from anyone that would constitute a violation of LSA-RS in the form of a 3 42:1101-1124.
+Yes [x] No [] It is true that no member of the immediate family of any member of the governing chief executive of the governmental entity, has been employed by the government April 1, 1980, under circumstances that would constitute a violation of LSA-RS 42 ITEL CHILLICA BURN.
+Budgeting We have complied with the state budgeting requirements of the Local Government (LSA-RS 39:1301-14) or the budget requirements of LSA-RS 39:34. nt Budget Act Yes [X] No [] Accounting and Reporting All non-exempt governmental records are available as a public record and have to been retained for at least three years, as required by LSA-RS 44:1, 44:7, 44:31, and 44:36.

-Public Bld Law

-It is true that we have complied with the public bld law, LSA-RS Title 38:2212, and, where applicable, the regulations of the Division of Administration, State Purchasing Office Yes $[X]$ No $[\]$

-Code of Ethics for Public Officials and Public Employees

-It is true that no employees or officials have accepted anything of value, whether in the form of a service, loan, or promise, from anyone that would constitute a violation of LSA-RS 42:1101-1124.
 Yes [X] No []

-It is true that no member of the immediate family of any member of the governing authority, or the chief executive of the governmental entity, has been employed by the governmental entity after April 1, 1980, under circumstances that would constitute a violation of LSA-RS 42:1119.
-Yes [x] No []

-Budgeting

-We have complied with the state budgeting requirements of the Local Government Budget Act (LSA-RS 39:1301-14) or the budget requirements of LSA-RS 39:34.

-Yes [K] No []

-Accounting and Reporting

-All non-exempt governmental records are available as a public record and have been retained for at least three years, as required by LSA-RS 44:1, 44:7, 44:31, and 44:36.

-Yes [] No []